 The same antibacterial and antifungal properties in coconut oil that work wonders in your body can do the same on your skin as well.
 It is far more gentle than chemical antibacterial agents and yet surprisingly effective for many people.

-Because it consists primarily of short and medium chain fatty acids, coconut oil is also absorbed easily through the skin and provides moisture without leaving your skin feeling greasy.
+Because it consists primarily of short and medium-chain fatty acids, coconut oil is also absorbed easily through the skin and provides moisture without leaving your skin feeling greasy.
 The lauric acid especially can have a positive effect on acne (from this study).

 Tip: If you are left feeling like an oil slick after applying coconut oil, consider scaling back on the amount you use.
 A very small amount goes a long way.
 I get much better results working a small amount into my skin rather than slathering it on too liberally.